Accelerator: A device that accelerates charged particles (such as electrons, protons, and

 Half-life: The time during which half the (large number of) atoms of a particular radionuclide disintegrate.

-Hit-finding and hit-object: Method and information that captures the charge deposition data on a single LArTPC wire.
+Hit-finding and hit-object: Method and information that captures the charge deposition data from a single particle on a single LArTPC wire.

-Horn: The neutrino beam horn is a horn-shaped part of the beam pipe that produces a funnel-like magnetic field, which directs dispersed pions and kaons of positive electric charge straight ahead.
-Particles with negative charges get defocused.
-By switching the direction of the electric field, the negatively charged particles are focused while the positive charges are defocused.
+Horn: The neutrino beam horn is a horn-shaped part of the beam pipe that produces a funnel-like magnetic field, which directs dispersed charged pions and kaons straight ahead, thereby intensifying the resulting neutrino beam.
+By switching the direction of the magnetic field (by reversing the electric current in the horn), the oppositely charged particles are focused.
+The field direction thus determines whether the beam contains primarily neutrinos or anti-neutrinos.

 Indirect dark matter detection: Detection of by-products of dark matter interactions rather than of the dark matter ”particle” itself.